LightYagami28/Video-T1/README.md

 </div>

 Pipeline of Test-Time Scaling for Video Generation.
-Top: Random Linear Search for TTS video generation is to randomly sample Gaussian noises, prompt the video generator to generate sequential of video clips through step-by-step denoising in a linear manner, and select the highest score form the test verifiers.
+Top: Random Linear Search for TTS video generation is to randomly sample Gaussian noises, prompt the video generator to generate a sequence of video clips through step-by-step denoising in a linear manner, and select the highest score from the test verifiers.
 Bottom: Tree of Frames (ToF) Search for TTS video generation is to divide the video generation process into three stages: (a) the first stage performs image-level alignment that influences the later frames; (b) the second stage is to apply dynamic prompt in test verifiers V to focus on motion stability, physical plausibility to provide feedback that guides heuristic searching process; (c) the last stage assesses the overall quality of the video and select the video with highest alignment with text prompts.